 - What can be done to prevent boils (abscesses)?

 - Find a local Dermatologist in your town

 There are many causes of boils.
 Some boils can be caused by an ingrown hair.
 Others can form as the result of a splinter or other foreign material that has become lodged in the skin.
 Others boil, such as those of acne, are caused by plugged sweat glands that become infected.
 Often the exact cause of a boil cannot be determined.

 The skin is an essential part of our immune defense against materials and microbes that are foreign to our body.
 Any break in the skin, such as a cut or scrape, can develop into an abscess should it become infected with bacteria.

 Who is most likely to develop a boil?

-Many medications can suppress the normal immune system and increase the risk of developing boils.
+Many medications can suppress the normal immune system and increase the risk of developing boils and other infections.
 These medications include cortisone medications (prednisone [Deltasone, Liquid Pred] and prednisolone [Pediapred Oral Liquid, Medrol]) and medications used for cancer chemotherapy.